Acne-prone skin? I know it’s tragic. I deal with it myself! But you can’t just hide from the world like some modern-day Quasimodo.

 Coffee as a Skincare Ingredient

 Now you know a few tricks to hack your coffee and make it a little more skin-friendly.
 That’s great!
-But have you considered actually using coffee to your advantage?
+But have you considered using coffee grounds to your advantage?

 As it turns out, coffee has some great skin benefits when applied topically!
-In fact, you could even say that it has a few perks.
+You could even say that it has a few perks.
 (Sorry, not sorry!)

 - Treating fine lines and sunspots